-Surgery is considered once non-operative measures have been tried and your symptoms continue to affect your everyday activities and often your sleep.
+Surgery is considered once non-operative measures for hip osteoarthritis have been tried and your symptoms continue to affect your everyday activities and often your sleep.
 Because of the inherent risks of surgery* (see section below) it is often a question of when the benefits of surgery outweigh these risks.
-This is commonly when your hip pain significantly affects your life for 4 days out of 7.

 What does the procedure involve?

-You will come in to hospital on the morning of surgery and be admitted by the ward staff.
-Please remember to bring with you’re the BOA consent form which will have been provided by our Invicta office team – these can also be downloaded here.
+You will come into hospital on the morning of surgery and be admitted by the ward staff.
+Please remember to bring with you the BOA consent form which will have been provided by our Invicta office team – these can also be downloaded here.
 Both the anaesthetist and your surgeon will meet with you and go over any questions or concerns you have.

 The operation itself takes approximately 1 hour.
-You will have a 10-12 cm incision over your hip in the region of your buttock.
-You will then go to recovery before arriving back on the ward.
-It is safe to fully weight-bear on your new hip straightaway.
-This should only be done with the physiotherapy or nursing team at first and is not safe before your spinal anaesthetic (that numbs your legs) has completely worn off.
+You will have approximately a 10cm incision over your hip in the region of your buttock.
+After the operation is completed you will go to recovery before arriving back on the ward.
+The legs will feel numb and weak for few hours until the spinal anaesthesia wears off.
+It is usually safe to fully weight-bear on your new hip straightaway.
+This should only be done with the physiotherapy or nursing team at first.

 What are the risks of surgery?